-Why is Cyber Threat Intelligence Important?
+Why Is Cyber Threat Intelligence Important?

 The threat landscape is always changing and evolving, and an effective cybersecurity team needs to stay on top of the latest threats.
 Identifying and addressing emerging and persistent threats is critical to ensure that your cybersecurity team can proactively address and mitigate threats as they appear.
-Without a cyber threat intelligence program, organizations are left to react to threats, or worse, dealing with the fallout of an incident.
+Without a cyber threat intelligence program, organizations are left to react to threats, or worse, deal with the fallout of an incident.

 Steps of the Threat Intelligence Cycle

 The threat intelligence process is cyclical to ensure that it evolves with technology, responds to identified gaps in current intelligence, and adapts to an everchanging and evolving threat landscape.
-There are 5 main steps in a typical threat intelligence cycle.
+There are five main steps in a typical threat intelligence cycle.

-In the first step of the cycle, the objectives and scope are determined.
+In the first step, the objectives and scope are determined.
 These are used to develop a set of intelligence requirements that define current gaps of knowledge and lay the foundation for that cycle.
 The intelligence requirements are often influenced by gaps found in the previous cycle or to address new threats that have been identified since the last cycle.
 This step is critical to the success of the process by clearly identifying objectives and guiding the team through the rest of the steps.